Speech Technology Magazine Submission Guidelines

 Speech Technology Media also accepts pitches from vendors for the following content types:

-Case Studies -- Each issue of Speech Technology includes an industry case study.
+Case Studies -- Speech Technology includes an indepth look into various industry case studies.
 If you have a client with an interesting story to tell, we want to hear from you.
-We prefer case studies that align with the "Market Spotlight" in each issue--which can be found on our editorial calendar--but will consider all pitches.

-Like any other editorial content, the Industry Voices must be pitched to our editor, Theresa Cramer, and accepted based on their merit.
-They will also be held to our high editorial standards--and will be edited upon acceptance.
+Like any other editorial content, Industry Voices articles must be pitched to our editor, Len Klie, and accepted based on their merit.
+They will also be held to our high editorial standards and will be edited upon acceptance.
 Links to your company site will be put in your author bio (not in the article).
 Any superfluous or promotional links will be removed (this also applies to client links).

-Ideally, the Industry Voices will be at least 1,000 words, and should always aim to inform our audience, and enhance the discussion around the business of speech technology--not promote your company.
+Ideally, Industry Voices articles will be around 1,000 words and should always aim to inform our audience and enhance the discussion around the business of speech technology not promote your company.

 Features -- Each issue of Speech Technology includes several features.
-If you see a feature on our editorial calendar that you think you could provide insight on, please reach out to Theresa Cramer.
+If you see a feature on our editorial calendar where you think you or a colleague might be able to provide insight, please reach out to Len Klie.
 We will pass your information along to the writer for consideration.

 Speech Technology Media reserves the right to edit, rewrite, or reuse submissions in any of our print or online media outlets.